mitchellnw/site/_pages/about.md

 I am a PhD student at the University of Washington working with Professor [Ali Farhadi](https://homes.cs.washington.edu/~ali/).
-I am interested broadly in Machine Learning.
+I am interested in neural networks.

 Previously, I spent a great year as a member of the [PRIOR Group](https://prior.allenai.org/) at the